Qimmah Russo Flaunts Incredible Figure In Animal-Print Workout Ensemble

 The 26-year-old Q-Flex Fitness founder, who has accumulated more than 1 million followers on the social media platform, was photographed in front of a large gray wall for the three-photo series.
 Qimmah took center stage as she stood directly in front of the camera and struck three flirtatious poses.

-In the first photo, she stood face-front with her left leg propped forward and her arms open.
-She popped one hip out and grabbed on her top and bottoms in the second photo.
-The third image displayed her from her left side as she propped her booty out and slightly bended her right knee.
+In the first photo, she stood facing the camera with her left leg in front of her right and her arms open.
+She popped one hip out and grabbed at her top and bottoms in the second photo.
+The third image displayed her from her left side as she popped her booty out and slightly bent her right knee.
 She stared directly into the camera’s lens and smiled widely in every frame.

-Her long, raven hair was parted slightly off-center and styled in slight waves that cascaded down her back and over her shoulders.
-Her nails also appeared perfectly manicured, as she rocked a white polish that stood out against her skin-tone.
+Her long, raven hair was parted slightly off-center and styled in subtle waves that cascaded down her back and over her shoulders.
+Her nails appeared perfectly manicured, as she rocked a white polish that stood out against her skin-tone.

 Qimmah showed off her curvy form in a revealing, dark-hued, cheetah-print top.
-The single-shoulder garment tightly hugged her bosomy assets and revealed a view of cleavage.
+The one-shoulder garment tightly hugged her busty assets and revealed a peek of cleavage.

-She teamed the top with a pair of matching bottoms that looked to be made out of a soft, stretchy material.
+She teamed the top with a pair of matching bottoms that seemed to be made out of a soft, stretchy material.
 The leggings flaunted her hips and bodacious derriere, while their high-rise waistband drew the eye to her slim and chiseled core.
 She completed the sporty look with a pair of black sneakers.

-In the post’s caption, the model shared some sage word with fans, telling them that if something takes away from their inner peace, “it’s too Expensive.”
+In the post’s caption, the model shared some sage word with fans, telling them that if something takes away from their inner calm, “it’s too Expensive.”

 She also revealed that her outfit was designed and manufactured by online clothing company Ryderwear, before providing users with a discount code for their products.